AndreasKzk/Divera2Loxone/README.md

 Format of the DIVERA24/7 JSON File: https://help.divera247.com/pages/viewpage.action?pageId=44171381

-**You might consider running the Service behind a nginx reverse proxy due to security reasons.**
+**You might consider running this Service behind a nginx reverse proxy due to security reasons.**

 # Install this little Service
 Copy the Folder Div2Lox on a location on your Filesystem where you want to run the Service, e.g. ```/opt/div2lox/```